st-tech/coppe-oss/README.md

 ### SQL in File

-Instead of directly writing SQL in `sql:` row, You can put a path to SQL file in `sql_file:`.
+Instead of directly writing SQL in `sql:` row, you can put a path to SQL file in `sql_file:`.
 Detectable are only files in `sql` directory.

 ```
 - ...